-With a market capitalization of over a trillion dollar at the time of this writing, Apple is among, if not the most valuable brand in the world.
+With a market capitalization of over a trillion dollar as of January 2019, Apple is among, if not the most valuable brand in the world.

-If we take the US GDP figure for 2017 at over 19 trillion, this means Apple represents 5% of the total economic output of the wealthiest country on earth.
+To gain a bit of context of how big Apple has become if we take the US GDP figure for 2019 at over 21 trillion, this means Apple represents over 6% of the total economic output of the wealthiest country on earth.

 Of course, nothing compared to the 1930s, when J.D.
 Rockefeller personal wealth represented about 1.5% of the US economic output.
 Yet, there is no doubt that for a few the Internet has represented the new oil.